How to Run for Local Office

 • Get Out the Vote

-We’ll briefly review these strategies in this guide, but check out our How to Run for Office and Win guide for more in-depth breakdowns on all of the topics discussed here.
+We’ll briefly review these strategies in this guide, but check out our How to Run for Office and Win guide for more in-depth breakdowns on all topics discussed here.

 Fundraising

-You can secure contributions in a number of ways.
+You can secure contributions in many ways.
 The first step is to research and compile a potential donor list.
 Include everyone you know.
 Yes, everyone.
-In fact, compiling the list is a great time to reconnect with old acquaintances and colleagues.
-Dig deep, and create a full list of people who might support your candidacy.
+Compiling the list is a great time to reconnect with old acquaintances and colleagues.
+Dig deep and create a full list of people who might support your candidacy.

 Remember, you’re not asking for personal loans.
 You’re running a campaign and entering into public service.
 That notion is partly why candidates kick off their fundraising with personal loans.
 Investing in yourself shows people that you’re serious about your campaign.